mauriziofonte/win11-wsl2-ubuntu22-setup/docs/en/SETUP-EN.md

 exit
 ```

-Once these commands are executed, all the necessary services and executables will be installed to create a LAMP stack with MySQL and PostgreSQL in multi-PHP mode (multiple PHP versions) with PHP-FPM to enhance performance.
+Once these commands are executed, all the necessary services and executables will be installed to create a LAMP+LAPP stack with MySQL and PostgreSQL in multi-PHP mode (multiple PHP versions) with PHP-FPM to enhance performance.

 > Note: The MySQL queries related to the **username and password** (_admin_ and _YOUR-ADMIN-PASS_) to be created as a privileged user can be changed at will.
 In the example above, a user with the username `admin` and password `YOUR-ADMIN-PASS` is created.
 It should be noted that **we are configuring a local development environment**, and as long as this environment is not exposed on the internet, we don't have to worry about particular policies regarding usernames and password complexity.
 However, I want to emphasize that using "easily guessable" usernames and "well-known" passwords is a **bad practice**.

-## Step 2 - Configure the LAMP Environment on Ubuntu
+## Step 2 - Configure the LAMP+LAPP Environment on Ubuntu

 Here we will modify the basic configurations of **Apache** and **MySQL** to be able to work locally.